fogg-lab/ecm-chemoresistance-rnaseq-analysis/README.md

 - Alternatively, build the container image yourself using the Dockerfile.
 - Alternatively, set up a GitHub Codespace from this repo.
 Select options: repository: fogg-lab/ecm-chemoresistance-rnaseq-analysis, branch: main, dev container config: rna, region: whatever you want, machine type: at least 2-core 8gb

+### 3. Reproduce results

+Run the notebooks in sequential order.